sfernana/FCCDIRAC/README.md

 ### b - Complex FCC Job

-Now, let us complicate things in adding a new application at our job that is the famous **FCCSW**.
+Now, let us complicate things in adding a new application to our job, the famous **FCCSW** !

 ```